-- PHONE SEND & button - PHONE END button
+- 1. PHONE SEND 🎉 🌈 button - 2.
+PHONE END button

-Your NISSAN is equipped with the Bluetooth® Hands-Free Phone System.
-If you have a compatible Bluetooth® enabled cellular phone. you can set up the wireless connection between your cellular phone and the in-vehicle phone module.
-With Bluetooth® wireless technology, vou can make or receive a hands-free telephone call in your vehicle.
+Your vehicle is equipped with the Bluetooth® Hands-Free Phone System.
+If you have a compatible Bluetooth® enabled cellular phone, you can set up the wireless connection between your cellular phone and the in-vehicle phone module.
+With Bluetooth® wireless technology, you can make or receive a hands-free telephone call in your vehicle.

 Once your cellular phone is connected to the invehicle phone module, no other phone connecting procedure is required.
-Your phone is automatically connected with the in-vehicle phone module when the ignition switch is pushed to the ON position with the connected cellular phone turned on and carried in the vehicle
+Your phone is automatically connected with the in-vehicle phone module when the ignition switch is pushed to the ON position with the connected cellular phone turned on and carried in the vehicle.